Antwerp city guide: fantastic culture, art, beer and diamonds

 Eilandje (Island)

-The former docklands area has been transformed into a modern waterfront district with a mix of modern and traditional architecture, trendy bars, and the brilliant MAS (Museum aan de Stroom).
+The former docklands area is now a modern waterfront district with a mix of modern and traditional architecture, trendy bars, and the brilliant MAS (Museum aan de Stroom).

 It’s a good choice if you want somewhere a bit more contemporary and don’t mind being slightly outside the city centre.
 It can feel a bit sterile compared to the historic centre, but it’s a good option if you want somewhere quieter.